MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/corpus_creation/training_dictionary.rst

 The estimate count :math:`\tilde{C}` represents a "mean" count of silence or non-silence preceding a given pronunciation, taking into account the likelihood of silence from the preceding pronunciation.
 The correction factors are weights on the FST transitions from silence and non-silence state.

-Consider the following FST with  three pronunciations of "lot" from the `English US MFA dictionary`_.
+Consider the following :term:`FST` with  three pronunciations of "lot" from the `English US MFA dictionary`_.

     .. figure:: ../../_static/lot.svg
         :align: center
-        :alt: FST for three pronunciations of "lot" in the English US dictionary
+        :alt: :term:`FST` for three pronunciations of "lot" in the English US dictionary